San Carlo alle Quattro Fontane: Cloister

 Next to the church is the cloister, which is a two-story arrangement.
 The space is longer along the entrance axis than it is wide, but the rectangular ordering is interrupted by cutting the corners so it could also be understood as an elongated octagon.
 Further complexity is introduced by the variation in the spacing of the twelve columns carrying alternating round and flat headed openings, the curvature of the corners, and the inventive balustrade.
 Geometrical themes are reinforced by the central octagonal wellhead on an oval base and the octagonal capitals of the upper columns.

+The most distinct break from typical rennaissance conventions is in the second floor ballustrade.
+To create movement, Borromini drew the balusters in a triangular form (where circles were typical).
+These forms alternate in an A-B pattern.
+This gesture is not purely aesthetic.
+As the architect explained, these alternatng balusters provided better visibility from the upper floor down to the ground floor.

+The cloister also includes an octagonal well-head, further repeating the surrounding geometry.

 Behind the church, the refectory, now the sacristy, has rounded corners, a pierced vault, windows in the garden façade and later alterations.

+Monastery

+The dormatory for the monks is made up of a simple block with a single-loaded corridor.
+Some drawings indicate Borromini had plans to ornament the facade that faces the garden - including chimneys which mimick Ionic volutes similar to Michelangelo's treatment of Porta Pia, as well as a central belvedere in the middle of the roof which was common of the era and region.

+The refectory is the first of Borromini's designs to include distinct rounded corners in the room, which would later become a common element in his designs.
+The vaulted ceilings include cross-vaults over the windows, emphasized by stucco mouldings.